 This list is by no means comprehensive.
 Peruse the "links" sections on the sites below for even more information.

-- NJD Technologies - link - This web page has a wealth of information related to 630 meter operation, propagation and reports of activity, plus lists of known-active operators on both 630 and 2200 meters.
+- NJD Technologies - link to archive.org capture - This web page has a wealth of information related to 630 meter operation, propagation and reports of activity, plus lists of known-active operators on both 630 and 2200 meters.
 This web site also has many links to others that have credible information on LF and MF band topics.

 - W1TAG's web site - link - John, W1TAG, has long been an experimenter and operator on the MF and LF bands.
 This site has details on equipment both for operating and measuring performance at these frequencies.